 - Provides plenty of light and, if possible, some fresh air

 - Is tidy, comfortable, organized, and free from distractions

 When sharing your home with other people, if possible, you should also ask them to give you some space while you work, so make sure your workspace isn’t in other people’s way.

-3. Organise Your Workday
+3. Organize Your Workday

-- Planning and organising your daily tasks
+- Planning and organizing your daily tasks

 - Keeping track of the time you spend working on each job